Rodrigodd/tiny-snake.rs/README.md

 - `size`: print informations about the size of each symbol and section, and total size of the binary.
 - `snake.asm`: emmit a clean up version of the assembly emmited by rustc.
 - `gdb`: run `snake.debug` on `rust-gdb`.
+- `objdump`: produce a clean up disassembly of snake.debug.
 - `fmt`: format `snake.rs`
 - `clean`: delete all generated files.